Chrome to Filter Ads by Default – Publishers Revenue at Risk!

 Now it’s quite scary, Right?

-Who should be worried and Who should not?
+Who should worry and Who should not?

 Well, As Google’s own primary source of revenue is Displaying Ads.
 They understands you very well.